 AS variants in TF binding motifs affecting TF occupancy

 A pertinent ASB analysis is to identify ASB SNVs that might cause a TF binding difference.
 To perform this analysis, we focus on the 328 ASB SNVs found across multiple individuals that reside in the binding motifs of 16 TFs.
-We consider an allele to be disruptive when it occurs less frequently at the position in the motif.
+We consider an allele to be disruptive when it occurs less frequently at a position in the motif.
 Thus, we compare the difference in occurrence between the reference and the alternate allele of the ASB SNV in the position weight matrix (PWM) of a TF binding motif.
 For instance, if the alternate allele is disruptive, the reference allele is favored, and the difference in occurrence > 0 (see ‘Methods’).
 We then correlate this with the allelic ratio at the ASB SNV.
 We expect a TF binding motif that favors the reference allele of an ASB SNV (difference in occurrence > 0) to be associated with more binding to the reference allele (i.e. allelic ratio > 0.5).
 We find a statistically significant correlation between the difference in occurrence and the allelic ratio for the 328 ASB SNVs (Pearson’s correlation = 0.70, p<2.2e-16), showing that there is indeed an overall trend for the favored allele to correspond to increased TF binding.
 In general, the effects of the SNVs are consistent across individuals in the context of the same motifs.
 As a resource, we provide the list of ASB SNVs with the frequencies of the occurrence of their reference and alternate alleles found in the various TF motifs and their corresponding allelic ratios (Supplementary File 4).

 DISCUSSION

 The binomial test is typically used to provide statistical significance for the identification of allele-specific SNVs.
-However, previous studies have observed a deviation from the binomial distribution in read count distributions in ChIP-seq and RNA-seq datasets, which in turn results in broader allelic ratio distributions, i.e. overdispersed.6,30–32 We generally assume that most of the SNVs in autosomes would have more balanced allelic ratios.
-Hence, while overdispersion could be a biological consequence of allele-specific behavior, high overdispersion in ASE distributions would imply biased autosomal gene expression and might in fact indicate potential issues, e.g. sparse uneven coverage.
-Since there are multiple datasets for each individual and TF, it would be reasonable to homogenize the separate datasets, so that the resultant pools for each individual and TF can facilitate detection of a more conservative set of allele-specific SNVs for AlleleDB.
-In addition to accounting for the overdispersion in the statistical inference of allele-specific SNVs, we propose the use of the overdispersion parameter, ρ, as a means to select datasets that are more similar in the spread of the distributions.
+However, previous studies have observed a deviation from the binomial distribution in read count distributions in ChIP-seq and RNA-seq datasets, which in turn results in broader allelic ratio distributions, i.e. overdispersed.6,31–33 The beta-binomial test introduces additional parameters to account for overdispersion.
 Datasets with low overdispersion give very similar results between binomial and beta-binomial tests (Figure 2A).
-The binomial test tends to overestimate the number of detected allele-specific SNVs in datasets with higher overdispersion; it is too relaxed in these cases (Figure 2B).
-Consequently, we adopt a serial two-step approach of first excluding individual datasets with high overdispersion, and then pooling the datasets (by individual and TF) for allele-specific detection, using the beta-binomial test to account for the degree of overdispersion.
+The binomial test tends to overestimate the number of detected allele-specific SNVs in datasets with higher overdispersion, giving rise to more false positives (Figure 2B).
+In addition to accounting for the overdispersion in the statistical inference of allele-specific SNVs, we propose the use of the overdispersion parameter, ρ, as a means of quality control for flagging datasets that are very different in the spread of the null allelic ratio distributions.
+This is because high overdispersion can in fact also serve as a strong indicator for potential issues in the datasets, such as uneven and/or sparse read coverage.
+Hence, while overdispersion could be a biological consequence of allele-specific behavior, we typically assume that allelic ratios of most loci are balanced.
+The removal of ‘outlier’ datasets then facilitates the process of homogenizing and harmonizing the datasets.
+Consequently, we propose the utility of overdispersion as both a means of dataset quality control and allele-specific SNV detection in a beta-binomial test.